-Systems held together by gaffer tape and chewing gum are delivering mission critical services across Australia.
-From securing borders to managing payment and revenue systems, these systems not only cannot be turned off, they require constant and growing maintenance.
+Old disparate systems are delivering mission critical services across Australia.
+From securing borders to managing payment and revenue systems, these cannot only not be turned off, but they require constant and growing maintenance.

-Technology debt is creating not just a financial deficit, but encouraging a deficit of imagination that discourages decision makers from embracing the new.
-The risk of failure is so great, “sticking to what we know” seems to be the only safe option.
+Technology debt is not only creating a financial deficit but discouraging decision makers from embracing the new.
+The risk of failure is so great, that sticking to what they know seems to be the only safe option.

-Years of budgetary pressures have driven departments and Government agencies to double down on investing more in systems they first bought a generation ago.
-This is compounded by the lucrative deals the consulting firms and system implementers have signed, which sees them to bill hourly to patch up systems with said gaffer tape and chewing gum.
-They are effectively incentivised to keep these old systems going for as long as they can.
+Years of budgetary pressures have driven departments and government agencies to double down on investing more in systems they first bought a generation ago.
+This is compounded by the lucrative deals consulting firms and system implementers have signed, which sees them bill hourly to patch up these old systems.
+They are effectively incentivised to keep them going for as long as they can.

-The Government, understandably, is demanding departments and agencies prioritise spending on programs to reduce the burden on citizens during economically tough times, not on running themselves.
-But we are reaching breaking point.
+The Australian Government, understandably, is demanding departments and agencies prioritise spending on programs to reduce the burden on citizens during economically tough times, not on running themselves.

-More and more of scarce internal IT budgets are being consumed keeping old systems supporting critical services from falling over, making it seemingly impossible to pay for new systems to replace them.
+But more and more of scarce internal IT budgets are being consumed keeping old systems supporting critical services from falling over, making it impossible to pay for new systems to replace them.

 Apart from the rising risk of failure, the financial burden of servicing government technical debt is reaching a point where policy makers may be left with little choice.

 This debt is becoming increasingly costly to the budget at a time when fiscal discipline is demanded by the twin crises of inflation and cost of living.